dimforge/ncollide/ray_casting/solid_ray_cast.md

 assert!(cuboid.toi_with_ray(&Identity::new(), &ray_inside, true).unwrap()  == 0.0); // solid cast.
 assert!(cuboid.toi_with_ray(&Identity::new(), &ray_inside, false).unwrap() == 2.0); // non-solid cast.

-// The other ray does not intersect this shape. assert!(cuboid.toi_with_ray(&Identity::new(), &ray_miss, false).is_none());
+// The other ray does not intersect this shape so the `solid` flag has no influence. assert!(cuboid.toi_with_ray(&Identity::new(), &ray_miss, false).is_none());
 assert!(cuboid.toi_with_ray(&Identity::new(), &ray_miss, true).is_none());
 ```